drreynolds/smuhpc-workshop/source/session_8.rst

    and `MPE by example
    <https://wiki.mpich.org/mpich/index.php/MPE_by_example>`_.

-Since ``smuhpc3`` has 8 physical CPU cores, we are limited to using at most 8 MPI processes.
+Since the ManeFrame nodes have 8 physical CPU cores, we are limited to using at most 8 MPI processes when running interactively.
 The command-line program that launches our interactive job is ``mpiexec``, to which we supply both the number of desired MPI processes and the executable we just compiled.
 The calling syntax of ``mpiexec`` is

 .. code-block:: text